Charles Punchard Jr.: Tour of the National Parks

 Punchard spent the last half of 1918 and first half of 1919 touring and studying the conditions at the national parks in the Western United States.
-He reportedly "gave special attention to the entrance to parks, the location and design of park buildings, the layout of campgrounds, and the physical appearance of lakes and roadsides."
+McClelland notes that he "gave special attention to the entrance to parks, the location and design of park buildings, the layout of campgrounds, and the physical appearance of lakes and roadsides."
 According to one account, "an apparently reinvigorated Punchard inspected most of the parks, consulting and advising superintendents, providing some sketches and working drawing, and giving in some instances 'detailed instructions on the ground,' or field supervision of maintenance and construction activities."
 He spent two-and-a-half months at Yellowstone National Park studying the buildings used by the park's concessionaires.
 Based on his recommendations, the camps and camp buildings were rearranged to make them "more attractive and more harmonious with the environment."
 While at Yellowstone, he also worked with representatives of the U.S. Forest Service to develop a plan for the approaches to all of the national parks in that area.

 Punchard's next stops were Sequoia National Park and General Grant Grove in what later became Kings Canyon National Park where he studied the conditions and developed a comprehensive development plan.
 At Sequoia, he developed a naturalistic entrance and approach to the newly discovered Crystal Cave which was intended on "making it appear to the visitor that he has come upon the cave in the course of a walk along a trail."
 Punchard's access plan for Crystal Cave was later adopted at Carlsbad Caverns and Mammoth Caves.